TheNumbat/thenumbat.github.io/cmu.md

 **Other:** geometry collective/graphics lab meetings.
 A period of severe personal issues (resolved).

-**Workload:** light for the first 2/3rds, heavy for the last 1/3rd - all four technical classes have big final projects
+**Workload:** light for the first 2/3rds, heavy for the last 1/3rd - all four 15- classes have final projects.

 **Notes:** I finally got to take classes purely in my area(s) of interest, so I enjoyed this semester more than others.
-I overdid it a bit with 3.5 final projects at once (plus TAing, again)&mdash;I wasn't able to focus on each enough to do the best project ever.
+I overdid it a bit with 3.5 final projects at once (plus TAing)&mdash;I wasn't able to focus on each enough to produce the best project ever.
 But, I still did well and am reasonably happy with the results.
 This summer I'll be writing some blog posts covering the interesting parts of fluid sim / RTX path tracing / Vulkan and BVHs.
 Also got extremely good TA feedback again.

 ## Fall 2020
 - TA: 15-462 - Computer Graphics